 LSA Readiness Exam

-When system architects are confident that they can configure a Pega solution to successfully meet most business requirements, they can take the LSA Readiness exam.
+When senior system architects are confident that they can configure a Pega solution to successfully meet most business requirements, they can take the LSA Readiness exam.
 The LSA Readiness Exam tests knowledge learned in the listed Prerequisites, SSA Advanced Topics, Pega Help, PDN, and from project implementation real-life experience.

 The LSA Readiness exam is a two hour standard exam that is delivered at Pearson VUE testing centers.
 A passing score validates that system architects are ready to move to the next level of Pega mastery – design and architecture.